In recent years, the use of natural supplements to support feline health has gained attention, with theanine emerging as a promising option.

 The Bottom Line

-Note that l-theanine isn't your only natural option.
-Ingredients like CBD formulated for cats can be very effective at helping cats regain their emotional wellbeing.
+Note that L-theanine isn’t your only natural option.
+Ingredients like CBD formulated for cats can also support emotional well-being.